nomachinez/pidisplay/README.md

 15-02-2022
 - Added location to weather plugin
 - Add moon phase to weather
-- Added 12/24 hour clock option to the digital clock
+- Added 12/24-hour clock option to the digital clock

 13-02-2022
 - Added the WorldClock plugin